How to Customize the WordPress Password Reset Form

 From there, search WPCode and click Install Now.

-Once you’ve clicked Activate, it’s now time to add our code.
-On your WordPress dashboard, click Code Snippets » Add Snippet or simply click the Add New button at the top.
+Once you’ve clicked Activate, it’s time to add our code.
+On your WordPress dashboard, click Code Snippets » + Add Snippet.

 After clicking that, you’ll see the pre-made library with different code options you can choose.
-Click on Use Snippet under the Add Your Custom Code (New Snippet) option so you can paste your own code snippet.
+Click on Use Snippet under the Add Your Custom Code (New Snippet) option,

 Next, scroll down to the Insertion section, which is where you can specify the insertion method and location.
 We recommend keeping the default location selection Run Everywhere and Auto Insert for the Insert Method.